+- i.
 Trainees are advised of their recommended hospital post annually.
 Trainees have the opportunity to discuss and negotiate potential placements as a group; however, no coercion can be applied among the trainee cohort.
-The Board determines the final allocation of hospital posts.
+The NZBPRS determines the final allocation of hospital posts. - ii.
 When allocating posts consideration is given to ensuring there is a spread of trainee experience among the units with reasonable staffing requirements and provision for individual training requirements.
-Trainees may be required to complete a rotation at all training units during the course of their training.
+Trainees may be required to complete a rotation at all training units during the course of their training. - iii.
 The employment process is the responsibility of the hospital authorities.
 It is the Trainee's responsibility to apply for the recommended hospital post and complete all the employment requirements.
-If a Trainee fails to gain employment, the Board would place the Trainee on interruption until a suitable placement can be arranged.
-Refer clause 7.6 of these Regulations

-When allocating hospital posts the following criteria are followed:

-- No Trainee may spend more than 2 years in their SET 2-5 program in any one unit. - SET 4 and 5 Trainees will have priority in their placement requests. - Where available SET 4 and 5 Trainees will have the option of spending their last 2 years in one unit. - Trainees may be assigned to one training unit for SET 1 and SET 2
+If a Trainee fails to gain employment, the NZBPRS would place the Trainee on interruption until a suitable placement can be arranged.
+(Refer Section 7.6 of these Regulations). - iv.
+When allocating hospital posts the following criteria are followed: - a.
+No Trainee may spend more than 2 years in their SET 2-5 programme in any one unit. - b.
+SET 4 and 5 Trainees will have priority in their placement requests. - c.
+Where available SET 4 and 5 Trainees will have the option of spending their last 2 years in - d.
+Trainees may be assigned to one training unit for SET 1 and SET 2.